Analyzing Protein Developability and Stability at High-Throughput

 Overview

-Dynamic light scattering (DLS) is an industry standard technique for protein formulation, particle sizing and stability studies.
-This webinar will illuminate how high-throughput DLS (HT-DLS), performed in low-volume microwell plates, is used to understand aggregation as well as colloidal and thermal stability of therapeutic protein candidates and formulations.
-Application examples include various studies of freeze-thaw, formulation buffer screening and thermal stability.
+Dynamic light scattering (DLS) which characterizes size and aggregation of macromolecules or nanoparticles, is an industry-standard technique for protein formulation and stability evaluation.
+This webinar will illuminate how high-throughput DLS (HT-DLS), performed in situ in low-volume microwell plates, is used to understand aggregation, colloidal and thermal stability of therapeutic protein candidates and formulations.
+In HT-DLS, dozens to hundreds of samples can be characterized by a single plate scan, or by multiple scans across a temperature ramp.
+Application examples include freeze-thaw studies, formulation buffer screening and thermal stability analysis.

 Key Learning Objectives: